 CNR’s location gives you the best of both worlds.
 Our scenic, 20-acre suburban campus in Westchester County provides a safe and personal educational environment enhanced by the abundance of intellectual, professional, and cultural resources available both locally and in nearby New York City.
 Grounded in the liberal arts, our academic programs promote the development of critical-thinking, communication, and problem-solving skills.
 The global marketplace is shifting and evolving faster than ever, and our curriculum effectively prepares you to be adaptable and invaluable to employers in a dynamic workforce.
 With a CNR education, you’ll graduate prepared for your first position, with the ability to grow and advance your career to the highest levels.

-Our School of Arts & Sciences offers a choice of 23 degree programs, including biology, communication arts, and social work and 15 pre-professional and certificate programs such as pre-law, pre-med, forensic studies, informatics, and sports marketing.
+Our School of Arts & Sciences offers a choice of 30+ degree programs, including Biology, Communication Arts, and Social Work, and 15 pre-professional and certificate programs such as Pre-law, Pre-med, Forensic Studies, Informatics, and Sports Marketing.
 The liberal arts education students receive prepares them exceptionally well for numerous careers.
 As a student at The College of New Rochelle, you will have access to highly sought-after internships that often lead to employment opportunities upon graduation.
 Internship sites have included HBO, ABC, Atlantic Records, the Guggenheim Museum, Human Rights Watch, Morgan Stanley, and the United Nations.

-A robust liberal arts curriculum is steered by a highly qualified faculty—of which 90% hold a terminal degree in their field.
+A robust liberal arts curriculum is steered by a highly qualified faculty—of whom 90% hold a terminal degree in their field.
 Classes are also offered by adjunct professors who work actively in their careers while teaching at CNR.
 We employ teachers and mentors who are routinely recognized for their ongoing dedication to research and interdisciplinary scholarship.
 Inside the classroom and out, support is available to you in the form of extra office hours, course selection assistance, and professional guidance.
-An 11:1 student-faculty ratio ensures you receive individualized attention, and the classroom environment in the School of Arts & Sciences promotes participation and collaboration.
+An 11:1 student-faculty ratio ensures you receive individualized attention.

-Our School of Nursing is renowned for its outstanding curriculum and quality education.
+Our School of Nursing & Healthcare Professions is renowned for its outstanding curriculum and quality education and seeks to develop programs that prepare students for the growing workforce demands of the health care industry.
 Our philosophy and holistic approach to nursing is embodied by the “CNR Nurse,” who possesses the expertise, compassion, and professionalism that is highly valued in the health care community.

-Nursing students participate in clinical placements at the most prestigious hospitals in New York, including New York Presbyterian, Phelps Memorial, Memorial Sloan Kettering, and Blythedale Children’s Hospital.
+Students participate in clinical placements at the most prestigious hospitals in New York, including New York Presbyterian, Phelps Memorial, Memorial Sloan Kettering, Montefiore Medical Center, and Blythedale Children’s Hospital.
 The practical skills and techniques you learn in the classroom are put into practice in the Learning Resource Center, a clinical simulation laboratory.
-On-campus support for nursing students includes our Student Nurses’ Association, which provides opportunities for study, professional development, and a variety of social activities.
-The recent average starting salary for nurses graduating from The College of New Rochelle is $60,000.
-CNR nurses carry a reputation of excellence, and our graduates are in high demand in the NYC metro area and beyond.
+On-campus support for students includes our Student Nurses’ Association, which provides opportunities for study, professional development, and a variety of social activities.
+Recent Nursing graduates have a 92.4% first-time pass rate on the rigorous NCLEX exam—higher than both the New York State and national averages.

 The Honors Program encourages students to enjoy learning with faculty and other academically motivated students in small seminars that emphasize engaged learning and independent research.